Série noire (film): Plot

 In the outskirts of Paris, Franck Poupart sells goods door to door on commission, returning to a rundown apartment and a depressed wife.
+Franck often drinks excessively and suffers from frequent mood swings and other symptoms of withdrawal.
 Looking for a man called Tikides who owes him money, he calls on the decrepit house of an old woman, who says he will find the man at the gym and agrees to buy a dressing gown.
 In return he can have sex with Mona, her underage niece, who leads him to her room and undresses.
 Though struck by the girl, Franck manages to restrain himself and leave.

 Going home, he falls into another argument with his wife, in which he pushes her dressed into the bath full of water, and she leaves.
 His boss, aware that Franck has been cheating him for some time, has him arrested and held at the police station.
 Freed next day when a young woman pays the debt in full, he discovers it was not his wife but Mona.
 Going round to thank her, he asks where she got the money and she says she took it from her aunt's hidden cash hoard.

 When he suggests to Mona that the two of them could lift the hoard and disappear together, she agrees but warns him that the aunt also has a hidden pistol.
 He then enlists Tikides as his accomplice, telling him to wait in the car while he deals with the aunt.
 After killing her and finding the pistol, he calls Tikides in and shoots him dead.
 Leaving Mona to explain to the police that the intruder killed the old woman who had wounded him fatally, Franck goes home with the money.

 There he finds his wife has returned, pregnant and eager to start afresh.
 When she finds the money and reads about the case in the newspapers, she accuses Franck.
 To silence her, he kills her.
 His boss then comes round, also having concluded that Franck is the culprit, and demands all the loot.
 By now Franck has stopped caring and hands it over.
 In the street outside Mona is waiting: she is all he has left.